pattybontorostro/pattybontorostro.github.io/README.md

 # Project Title : AWS Projects

 ## Description
-I created this repository to store and showcase my personal AWS Projects for learning and exposure.
+I created this repository to store and showcase my personal AWS Projects.

 ## Table of Contents
 List of Projects